-Production design positions may involve the development or improvement of a line of products or a part, such as the engine, chassis or body of an automobile.
-These improvements are accumulated and at periodic intervals new designs are introduced.
-Tools, equipment, and buildings must then be arranged for the production of the new design or new product.
+Production design positions may involve developing or improving a line of products or a part, such as an engine, chassis, or body of an automobile.
+These improvements are accumulated, and at periodic intervals, new designs are introduced.
+Tools, equipment, and buildings must then be arranged to produce the new design or new product.

-Engineering positions in industry are classified according to the following:
+Engineering positions in the industry are classified according to the following:

 - Fields (Such as industrial, mechanical, electrical, civil, and chemical).

 - Functions (Such as research, manufacturing, sales, education, and training; and their subdivisions, for example, development, design, application, time study, methods, tool, maintenance, and service).

 - Applications (Such as electrical manufacturing, aeronautical, communications, power, and railroad).

 Figure 1. illustrates the various areas in which engineers are utilized.
 For example, the dotted cube represents electrical engineering positions in the manufacturing function of the automotive industry.

 There may be hundreds of positions within the dotted cube, and all other cubes indicated on the diagram.
 The production design is responsible for the cooperative efforts of the functional design department and the manufacturing engineering department.